cloudmesh-deprecated/deprecated-cmd3-pbs/doc/twisterPipelineSetup.rst

 		output_idx file = location/name of file to store output idx....

 		Alphabet = alphabet to use to read sequences: 'RNA' in most cases.

-		Alphabet = alphabet to use to read sequences: 'RNA' in most cases.